HGVSnomenclature/hgvs-nomenclature/docs/background/simple.md

 ### Coding DNA reference sequences

 In a human diagnostic setting the most frequently used reference is a **"coding DNA reference sequence"** (description starting with **"c."**, e.g. NM_004006.3:c.4375C>T).
 Variant descriptions based on this format are very popular because they directly link to the encoded protein.
 In protein coding DNA reference sequences numbering **starts** with 1 at the first position of the protein coding region, the A of the translation initiating ATG triplet.
 Numbering **ends** at the last position of the ending triplet, the last position of the translation stop codon (TAA, TAG or TGA).
 When you divide the position number from a "c." description by three you get the affected amino acid residue from the protein sequence (description starting with "p."); for `NM_004006.3:c.4375C>T` (with predicted consequence on protein level `p.(Arg1459*`)), i.e. 4375 divided by three gives amino acid 1459. **NOTE:** positions in front of the protein coding sequence get a minus sign (e.g. **"c.-26"**), those after the translation stop an asterisk (e.g. `c.*85`).
 Numbering in intronic sequences has a format like `c.530+6` or `c.531-23`.
-For details see ["Reference Sequences"](http://varnomen.hgvs.org/background/refseq/).
+For details see ["Reference Sequences"](../refseq/).
 The most frequently used coding DNA reference sequences are the NM's (RefSeq gene transcript sequences, e.g. NM_004006.2) and LRG's (Locus Genomic Reference sequences, e.g. LRG_199t1).

 ## Variants

 Depending on the change found, the description of the variant can have many different formats.
-For a detailed overview we refer to the specific pages on this website see [header "Recommendations"](http://varnomen.hgvs.org/recommendations).
+For a detailed overview we refer to the specific pages on this website see ["Recommendations"](../../).
 Here we will list and briefly explain, the major variant types.

 A standard variant description has the format **"prefix.position(s)\_change"**.
 In the variant description c.4375C>T the prefix **"c."** indicates the type of reference sequence used ("c." indicating a coding DNA reference sequence), **"4375"** the position of the nucleotide(s) affected and **"C>T"** the change (a C changed to T).